p4-team/ctf/2018-01-20-insomnihack/web_css/README.md

 This means we can't execute any JS, styles can be loaded only from the same domain and pictures can be loaded from data or from external server.

 We can use this service to store files, however `php, php3...` etc. extensions are blacklisted.
-The service claims that we can upload only pictures, but in reality the checks are not very strict, so for example prefix `GIF` can fool it, same as appending PNG header.
+The service claims that we can upload only pictures, but in reality the checks are not very strict, so for example prefix `GIF` can fool it, same as prepending PNG header.

 Once the file is uploaded we can view it, but it's loaded as `data` in base64 form.
 We can trigger an error by trying to view non-existing file, and this will tell us that our sandbox is at `/uploads/sha256(our_login)`, but when we try to access the file directly via `http://css.teaser.insomnihack.ch/uploads/...` we get `Direct access to uploaded files is only allowed from localhost`.